tsduck/tsduck/README.md

 ### Abstract

-[TSDuck](https://tsduck.io/) is an extensible toolkit for MPEG/DVB transport streams.
+[TSDuck](https://tsduck.io/) is an extensible toolkit for MPEG transport streams.

 TSDuck is used in digital television systems for test, monitoring, integration, debug, lab or demo.

 In practice, TSDuck is used for:

-- Transport stream acquisition or transmodulation, including DVB, ATSC, ASI and IP multicast.
+- Transport stream acquisition or transmodulation, including DVB, ATSC, ISDB, ASI and IP multicast.
 - Analyze transport streams, PSI/SI signalization, bitrates, timestamps.
 - Monitor and report conditions on the stream (video and audio properties, bitrates, crypto-periods, signalization).
 - On-the-fly transformation or injection of content and signalization.
 - Modify, remove, rename, extract services.
-- Work on live transport streams, DVB-S/C/T, ATSC, ASI, IP-TV, HTTP, HLS, SRT or offline transport stream files.
+- Work on live transport streams, DVB-S/C/T, ATSC, ISDB-T, ASI, IP-TV, HTTP, HLS, SRT or offline transport stream files.
-- Use specialized hardware such as cheap DVB or ATSC tuners (USB, PCI), professional Dektec devices, cheap HiDes modulators.
+- Use specialized hardware such as cheap DVB, ATSC or ISDB tuners (USB, PCI), professional Dektec devices, cheap HiDes modulators.
 - Re-route transport streams to other applications.
 - Extract or inject Multi-Protocol Encapsulation (MPE) between TS and UDP/IP.
 - Analyze and inject SCTE 35 splice information.